Máster Universitario en Abogacía

 D. Daniel Tinto.
 General Manager TERCAT

 D. Victor del Pozo Triscón.
-COO Veepee Group
+Chief Operating Officer (COO) Veepee Group

 D. Alejandro Belinchon.
 Head of Japanese Business (Iberia & Italy) at Tokio Marine HCC